JesseEisen/JesseEisen.github.io/_posts/2016-08-16-shell-glob.md

 ## nullglob

-nullglob expands non-matching globs to zero arguments, rather than to themselves.

-To undestand it, there is an example:
+nullglob expands non-matching globs to zero arguments, rather than to themselves.To undestand it, there is an example:

 ```bash
 ls *.c   # if this encounter an error, mean: *.c No such file or directory